YoYoGa

 A series of such undulating hills and shimmying valleys.
 Rising and

 falling rhythmically.
 All around me.
-Only then I realized with a start
+Startled, I donned my bifocals again and I realized with a start

 Tracie, aka the cohort.
 Hmmm.